oatcatx/group/README.md

 ***🚁 Context-Aware Task*** - Receives a context parameter, allowing the task to respond to cancellation signals and timeouts.
 Context-aware tasks will be able to communicate data through `Store` and `Fetch`.

-***🚢 Shared-Data Task*** - Receives both context and a shared state object, enabling tasks to access and modify common data structures. shared-state task will be able to access predefined shared data via the shared arguments passed in (**❗❗ beware of potential data race**).
+***🚢 Shared-State Task*** - Receives both context and a shared state object, enabling tasks to access and modify common data structures. shared-state task will be able to access predefined shared data via the shared arguments passed in (**❗❗ beware of potential data race**).

 #### [More...]